Alice Terry, 1922, in a photograph by Melbourne Spurr (1888-1964).

-The trailer is from The Demons of St. Petersburg which was one of Carolina Crescentini’s favorite films to work on.
+The trailer from The Demons of St. Petersburg which was one of Carolina Crescentini’s favorite films to work on.
 It is a biopic of Fyodor Dostoyevsky shot on location in Russia featuring an all-star international cast.
 (1:41 minutes).

-In 2011 Carolina won the people’s choice Ciak D’Oro award for Best Supporting Actress playing Corinna in the 2011 Italian comedy film Boris-Il Film based on the popular Italian TV series of the same name.
+In 2011 Carolina won the People’s Choice Ciak D’Oro award for Best Supporting Actress playing Corinna in the 2011 Italian comedy film Boris-Il Film which was based on a popular Italian TV series of the same name.

 From Boris-Il Film (58 seconds):

-In addition to regular work in many Italian TV series and movies including the series I bastardi di Pizzofalcone (2017) and movie Donne:Pucci (2016), Carolina Crescentini is a fashion icon in Italy wearing many designs by prestigious fashion houses, both old and new, Italian and international.
+In addition to regular work in Italian TV series and movies including the series I bastardi di Pizzofalcone (2017) and movie Donne:Pucci (2016), Carolina Crescentini is a fashion icon in Italy wearing designs by prestigious fashion houses, both old and new, Italian and international.

-Carolina’s most recent film work includes Tempo instabile con probabili schiarite (Partly Cloudy with Sunny spells), a 2015 Italian comedy about business partners who find oil on their land at the same time their furniture factory is going out of business.
+Carolina’s recent film work includes Tempo instabile con probabili schiarite (Partly Cloudy with Sunny spells), a 2015 Italian comedy about business partners who find oil on their land at the same time their furniture factory is going out of business.
 Carolina plays Elena, the wife of the lead.